winningfungus48/recipes/recipe-app/docs/DEVELOPMENT_STANDARDS.md

-# 🎯 Cursor Requirements Standards
+# 🎯 Development Standards & Requirements

-This document defines the development standards and workflow requirements for the recipe app project.
+This document defines the comprehensive development standards, workflow requirements, and coding guidelines for the Recipe App project.

 ---